In ULIP, the investment risk in the investment portfolio is borne by the policyholder.

 5

-The conversation about is ULIP good or bad often centers on this point.
+The conversation about whether ULIP is good or bad often centers on this point.
 ULIPs are market-linked, so they inherently carry investment risk.
 However, the safety is entirely in your control.
 You can choose to invest in low-risk debt funds for capital preservation or switch your money to them when markets are volatile.
 Your safety depends on your fund choice, not the product itself.

 6

-The answer to the question, “is ULIP good investment?” lies in its unique blend of benefits.
+The answer to the question, “Is ULIP a good investment?” lies in its unique blend of benefits.
 The primary advantages are the dual convenience of insurance and investment in a single plan, the flexibility to switch between funds to adapt to market conditions, and the significant tax efficiency on both premiums paid and maturity proceeds.

 In this policy, the investment risk in the investment portfolio is borne by the policyholder.